Threshold guide · the $/W band

 Why cash $/W, and not financed $/W

 Cash $/W is the comparator that cuts cleanly across installers.
-A financed total isn't the same metric — it bundles APR-based financing cost with what may also be a dealer fee baked into the cash quote (see our separate loan dealer-fees guide).
-Cash $/W is what you would actually pay an installer on the day of installation if you wrote a check; it's what LBNL's report measures; it's what state-level medians describe.
+A financed total isn't the same metric — it bundles APR-based financing cost with what may also be a dealer fee baked into the cash quote (use the solar loan calculator).
+Cash $/W is what you would actually pay an installer on the day of installation if you wrote a check; it's what LBNL's report uses to separate cash purchases from loans; it's the number you need before judging the financing.

 Compute it on every quote you receive.
 The math is one division.
 The spread across three quotes is more revealing than any of the individual numbers in isolation.